istvanzk/rpicampy/README.md

 - The module notifies the [systemd](https://www.freedesktop.org/software/systemd/python-systemd/) (when available) with: READY=1, STATUS=, WATCHDOG=1 (read env variable WATCHDOG_USEC=), STOPPING=1.

+- Use of Picamera2 (2022+)
+  - When `LIBCAMERA` is set in the `rpicam.py` module, then rpicam-still is used from rpicam-apps installed with picamera2.
+[rpicam-still](https://www.raspberrypi.com/documentation/computers/camera_software.html#rpicam-still) uses a tunning file (--tuning-file), which must be configured by setting the `LIBCAMERA_JSON` in the `rpicam.py` module.

+  - When `RPICAM2` is set in the `rpicam.py` module, then the [Picamera2 API](https://datasheets.raspberrypi.com/camera/picamera2-manual.pdf) is used.

+  - Example testing the installation with 'camtest.sh`

 - Gracefull exit is implemented for SIGINT, SIGTERM and SIGABRT.

 #### rpiconfig.yaml:	The configuration file with parameters for the functionalities described below.

 #### rpicam:	Manage (pi)camera and save images locally.

-- Raspberry PI camera using libcamera-still (new libcamera stack, preferred), or
+- Raspberry PI camera using rpicam-still (from rpicam-apps), or

-- Raspberry PI camera using the picamera python module, or
+- Raspberry PI camera using the Picamera2 API python module (new libcamera stack), or

-- Raspberry PI camera using the raspistill utility, or

 - USB web camera using fswebcam utility.